 Inhales and exhales are all done through the nose.

-Start with one big inhale that is to about 80% of your capacity before each blast of 30 breaths.
-If you are beginner start with 10 blasts and work your way up.
+Start with one big inhale before each set of blast breaths.
+Inhaling and exhaling to your fullest extent.
+If you are beginner start with 10 slow blasts and work your way up.
+Starting slow and strong will help you learn it better.
+Over time you can do more pumps, faster.

 Begin by taking 5 deep yogic breaths with sound.
 After your 5th exhale:

-- Inhale grab feet (if in lotus) or inner thighs (if not in lotus) – arch back lifting your face to the sky as you are taking this one big inhale to about 80% of your lung capacity.
+- Inhale grab feet (if in lotus) or inner thighs (if not in lotus) – arch back lifting your face to the sky as you inhale.

-- Lower chin and start your bhastrika breaths — Strongly and forcefully exhale and inhale making your rib cage expand and contract like a bellows for up to 30 blasts — each breath (one inhale and one exhale) should be about one second.
+- Lower chin to about parallel to the floor and start your bhastrika breaths — Strongly and forcefully exhale and inhale to your fullest capacity making your rib cage expand and contract like a bellows for up to 30 blasts.
+Initially each breath (one inhale and one exhale) will be slow, then over time increase to each breath about one second, as you progress you may want to make them faster or shorter or a set of each.
 Inhales and exhale are equal.
+Bhastrika can be done fast or slow — I have seen bhastrika done slow at 6 breaths / minute and also much faster, both speeds have benefit.
+Experiment yourself!
+As a beginner, its better to start slower and gradually increase pace if you so desire.

-- End with a slow exhale, then Inhale lift your chin, and exhale tuck your chin into Jalandhara bandha and hold your breath in for about 10 seconds.
+- End with a slow exhale, then Inhale lift your chin, then tuck your chin into Jalandhara bandha and hold your breath in.

 - Repeat two more times — on the last time place your hands in jñana mudra to retain your breath.